 tencent cloud

-This document describes how to use open-source SDK to send and receive messages by using the SDK for Go as an example and helps you better understand the message sending and receiving processes.
+This document describes how to use an open-source SDK (taking the Go SDK as an example) to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites